material-components/material-components-web-react/CONTRIBUTING.md

 If you want to request a new component, or change to the UX of an existing component, you must first make this request in our [MDC Web repository](https://github.com/material-components/material-components-web/issues/new).
 Please read the general [Material Design Components Request Policy](https://github.com/material-components/material-components/blob/develop/COMPONENTS_REQUEST_POLICY.md) before you request any changes.

-Once the issue is resolve and the component built, we will update our [roadmap](ROADMAP.md) with a timeline that includes wrapping the MDC Web component in MDC React.
+Once the issue is resolved and the component built, we will update our [roadmap](ROADMAP.md) with a timeline that includes wrapping the MDC Web component in MDC React.

 ## Pull Requests